 - Take everyone’s time into consideration: Let people vote on their preferred times for upcoming meetings.

-- Find the best time to meet: Book a single time to meet with multiple attendees, based on the times they prefer.
+- Find the best time to meet: Book a single time to meet with a single host or multiple hosts, with multiple attendees, based on the times they prefer.

 - Turn voters into attendees: Calendly will automatically send calendar invites and meeting details to everyone who votes in a poll.